-© 2018 Copyright held by the owner/author(s).
+© 2024 Copyright held by the owner/author(s).
 Publication rights licensed to ACM.
-ACM ISBN 978-1-4503-XXXX-X/18/06 https://doi.org/XXXXXXXXXXXXXXXX relationships between statements, (3) representing the correctness of different variations as a histogram, and (4) allowing users to navigate through solutions interactively using semantic filters.
-With a multi-level view design, users can navigate high-level patterns, and low-level implementations.
-This is in contrast to prior tools that either limit their focus on isolated statements (and thus discard the surrounding context of those statements) or cluster entire code samples (which can lead to large numbers of clusters-for example, if there are n code features and m implementations of each, there can be m^n clusters).
+ACM ISBN 979-8-4007-0633-2/24/07 https://doi.org/10.1145/3657604.3662025 on isolated statements (and thus discard the surrounding context of those statements) or cluster entire code samples (which can lead to large numbers of clusters-for example, if there are n code features and m implementations of each, there can be $m^n$ clusters).
 We evaluated the effectiveness of CFlow with a comparison study, found participants using CFlow spent only half the time identifying mistakes and recalled twice as many desired patterns from over 6,000 submissions.